Veteran Certifying Officer

 (877) 428-6942 | (212) 817-7460

-Continuing Students can be certified for benefits as soon as they have registered for the semester; contact the Veteran Certifying Officer.
+Students continuing their studies at SLU can be certified for benefits as soon as they have registered for the semester; contact the Veteran Certifying Officer.

 Disabled Students are eligible for additional financial help when they apply for Vocational Rehabilitation from the U.S. Department of Veterans Affairs (VA).
 Disabled students must have a VA-certified disability rating of at least 20 percent.
 Disabled students will receive authorization directly from the VA.
 This authorization needs to be brought to the student’s college and the college will then notify the VA when the student is enrolled and in attendance at the college.